demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-session-profile-list

 ***
 List IP session profiles.
 Session profiles focus on the connection and envelope portion of the SMTP session.
-If a name is given, the command will return the information about the wanted session profile.
+If a name is given, the command will return the information about the specified session profile.
 Mainly used in the configuration of IP policy.

 #### Base Command